 Rastel was an important veterinary-sanitary control station and the medical control headquarters for people and goods coming from the Ottoman Empire.

-The region was under the Turkish rule until 1878, the Ottoman culture is spreading and the town is changing and obtaining new zones:
+The new Ottoman culture was spreading; the town of Bihac was also changing and obtaining new zones:

 - "čaršija" - the commercial, economic zone of the town